 There is some anecdotal evidence that low-dose intoxication can impair learning ability, attention, and memory.
 Like other hallucinogens, ketamine can also cause severe flashbacks.
 Frequent use and higher doses can cause disruptions in consciousness, leading to neurosis or other mental disorders.

-Some of the signs of problem use are:
+Some of the signs of problematic use are:

-Needing more and more to get the same high or reach the desired effect.
+- Tolerance.
+Needing more ketamine to get the same high or reach the desired effect.

-Spending more money than you have on the drug.
+- Financial instability.
+Spending more money than you have or intended on ketamine.

 - Failure to fulfill major role obligations.
-Missing class, work, or failing to finish assignments because of ketamine use.
+Missing class, work, or failing to fulfill important roles because of ketamine use.

-Making new friends who do it and neglecting old friends who don't.
+- Changing social dynamics.
+Making new friends who consistently use ketamine and/or neglecting old friends who don't.

-Finding it's hard to be happy without it.
+- Lack of life satisfaction.
+Finding it's hard to be happy without ketamine.

-If you find that you, a friend, or a loved one can't stop using ketamine, remember there's help available.
+If you find that you, a friend, or a loved one can't stop using ketamine, remember that there's always help available.